OpenNebula/docs/source/installation_and_configuration/frontend_installation/opennebula_repository_configuration.rst

        # echo "deb https://<token>@enterprise.opennebula.io/repo/5./Ubuntu/18.04 stable opennebula" > /etc/apt/sources.list.d/opennebula.list
        # apt-get update

-Since Debian 10 and Ubuntu 16.04, it's possible (and recommended) to store customer token in a separate file distinct to the repository configuration.
-If you choose to store the repository credentials separately, you need to avoid using ``<token>@`` part in the repository definitions above, create a new file ``/etc/apt/auth.conf.d/opennebula.conf`` with following structure and replace ``<user>`` and ``<password>`` parts with customer credentials you have received:
+Following Debian 10 and Ubuntu 16.04, it's now possible (and recommended) to store a customer token in a separate file to the repository configuration.
+If you choose to store the repository credentials separately, you need to avoid using the ``<token>@`` part in the repository definitions above.
+You should create a new file ``/etc/apt/auth.conf.d/opennebula.conf`` with the following structure and replace the ``<user>`` and ``<password>`` parts with the customer credentials you have received:

 .. code::